WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_24.md

 They are exalted a little while, and then are gone; they are brought low and gathered up like all others; they are cut off like the heads of grain.

 ###### 25
-If it is not so, who will prove me a liar and show that there is nothing in what I say?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+If it is not so, who will prove me a liar and show that there is nothing in what I say?"

 ***